 It’s human to only remember certain moments, for memory to be selective, confirmed by photographs or prompted by a playlist, linking music to memory.
 I love the stories spun by these artifacts, but whether they’re always honest, I’m not sure.
 Cognitive psychology labels many categories of ‘memory bias’, which explain why people remember some details and not others.
 ‘Leveling and sharpening’ refer to the bias that occurs you retell the same story repetitively – nostalgia waves its magic wand, dramatizing the details each time to shape your own sparkling narrative.
 The volume might be turned up in some parts, the colors shaded in.
 Eventually, the reconstructed story is so ingrained, it becomes part of you.
 It becomes real.

 What I like about nostalgia is how it preserves the accidental art of everyday creations.
 Passion projects, love letters, eulogies, mix CDs: snippets of inspiration that people return to, hoping to recreate a feeling.
 A slap of joy, a choke of grief, a chord or melody, cued at the press of a button.

 I wanted to look my dad when I was young – to belong somewhere, and because I hoped that we were similar.
 My dad likes to make things, quietly and behind closed doors.
 Growing up, I wanted privacy and space like that, too.
-I wanted to listen to the Beatles, porous and receptive, my mood shifting with the songs.
+I wanted to listen, porous and receptive, my mood shifting with the songs.